 Still, there is that other problem: if no one else takes action, my actions will not have a significant impact.
 As it turns out, though, the neuroscience provides hope in this regard as well.
 It appears that our actions and feelings have a much more direct impact on those around us than we realize.

-Research on the brain has revealed the role of mirror neurons in empathy.
+Research on the brain is starting to reveal how empathy works as a physiological process.
+Take for example mirror neurons.
 Mirror neurons are brain cells that enable us to guess what is going on in the interior worlds of the people around us.
-When we interact with others, our mirror neurons are constantly detecting cues about their feelings and intentions.
+When we interact with others, our mirror neurons are constantly detecting cues that enable us to hypothesize about their internal states.
 The interesting part is the mechanism by which mirror neurons alert us to other people’s feelings.
-Mirror neurons send signals that trigger physiological changes inside our bodies and brains which simulate what our peers might be feeling.
-Rather than intellectually analyzing and guessing what other people feel (which is what philosophers used to think we did), it turns out we are infected by those feelings.
-When we are with someone who feels positive and passionate, our mirror neurons infect us with symptoms of their passion.
-When we are with someone who is nervous or arrogant, our mirror neurons trigger physical symptoms of those as well.
+Mirror neurons send signals that trigger physiological changes inside our bodies and brains which simulate what our peers might be experiencing.
+Rather than intellectually analyzing and guessing what other people are experiencing – which is what philosophers used to think we did – it turns out we are infected by those experiences when we observe them.
+Mirror neurons are one component of a greater system that enables us to experientially build a theory of mind – an understanding of the world as a place inhabited by other people, each of whom has their own mind and experiences.
+When we are with someone who feels positive and passionate, this system infects us with symptoms of their positive passion.
+When we are with someone who is nervous or arrogant, we are infected with physical symptoms that cue us to sense those states as well.

-The discovery of mirror neurons has interesting implications for the ”ought to” dilemma.
+Discoveries relating to the physiological mechanisms of empathy have interesting implications for the “ought to” dilemma.
 In leadership theory, there is a source of influence known as referent power.
 Referent power is the ability to attract others or induce them (often subconsciously) to aspire to be like oneself.
-Mirror neurons seem to be a plausible mechanism by which one gains referent power in relation to others.
+We seem to have found a plausible mechanism by which one gains referent power in relation to others.
 Let’s say I choose to take some virtuous action, such as working at a food bank, but I choose not to talk about it too much.
 If I do so with a feeling of excited expectation or calm purpose, I may benefit from a boost in my referent power.
-The positive signals I send out may be picked up by other people’s mirror neurons making them more amenable to spending time with me.
+The positive signals I send out may be picked up by other people’s empathy systems making them more amenable to spending time with me.
 It might even cue them to copy my virtuous actions, so that they may start emulating me without either of us even noticing it.

 On the other hand, what happens if I carry out my ought to actions while harboring feelings of superiority or resentment of my less virtuous peers?
 These feelings are also passed along to the people around me and may even drive people away from me or my cause.
 I will have lost the battle even before those people have had a chance to consider whether or not it might be worth joining my war.